 "All we knew was that something was disturbing her brain's electrical activity," Christina says.

 A fellow in Mayo Clinic's Geriatric Medicine Fellowship at the time, Christina began thinking back to her "distant knowledge of pediatric neurology" and coming up with a harrowing array of worst-case scenarios.

 "My mind was consumed with questions, and I poured over literature and readings about pediatric epilepsy," says Christina, who's now a senior associate consultant in Mayo Clinic's Division of Employee and Community Health in Rochester.
 "I lost many nights of sleep either watching Grace's every movement or researching literature about her condition.
 I had never felt so helpless in my life."

-The family's search for answers, and a diagnosis, began to take shape when Grace's team of neurologists at Mayo Clinic — who Christina calls "some of the most thorough, compassionate and intelligent people I have ever met" — took a closer look at Grace's MRI scan.
-What they found was an area over the right side of her brain that didn't look right.
+The family's search for answers, and a diagnosis, began to take shape when Grace's care team in Mayo Clinic's Department of Neurology — who Christina calls "some of the most thorough, compassionate and intelligent people I have ever met" — took a closer look at Grace's MRI scan.
+The team, led by pediatric neurologist Lily Wong Kisiel, M.D., found an area over the right side of Grace's brain that didn't look right.